 Dr Piers Milner, MEng, PhD

-Piers Milner is a biomedical engineer.
+Piers is a biomedical engineer.
 He undertook a PhD in the Biomechanics Group in the Department of Mechanical Engineering of Imperial College London.
 During this time he worked with leading orthopaedic surgeons, multinational medtech companies and medtech start-ups.
 Prior to this he studied Biomaterials and Tissue Engineering (MEng) at Imperial College London, where he was awarded the Bessemer Medal for placing top of his cohort.
 His interests lie in translational medtech design and research.